Farringdon station: Metropolitan line

-The Metropolitan line is the only line to operate express services, though currently (when?) this is only during peak times (Westbound 06:30–09:30 / Eastbound 16:00–19:00).
+The Metropolitan line is the only line to operate express services, though this is only during peak times (Eastbound 06:30–09:30 / Westbound 16:00–19:00).
 Fast services run non-stop between Wembley Park, Harrow-on-the-Hill and Moor Park.
 Semi-fast services run non-stop between Wembley Park and Harrow-on-the-Hill.

 The typical off-peak service in trains per hour (tph) is: